Visit a Castle on Your Language Holiday in Scotland

 I think the metaphor is obvious: explore English with us and follow the language points which interest you.
 Pick your pace and explore!

 Many language schools show you a certain path and certain content.
-We will support you through the path you chose for yourself.
+We will support you through the path you choose for yourself.

 “In my book, Huntingtower Castle gets points for not having actors in medieval costumes offering you facts.
 You are just left to get on with exploring the rooms and winding staircases yourself. “